By Lochow Ranch

 As he examined Lake Y, John says, “This is a very common plant community for a lake that’s got probably, honestly too many grass carp in it.”

-Adding grass carp are an inexpensive route that lake owners often take to reduce submerged vegetation, he says.
+Adding grass carp are an inexpensive route that lake owners often take to reduce submerged pond weeds, he says.
 “I like to say using grass carp to control your lake is like using goats to mow your yard,” he says.
 There are pros and cons.

-Used correctly, they’re an affordable way to reduce submerged vegetation at a tiny fraction of the cost of herbicides, and are a great tool with proper fencing and management.
+Used correctly, they’re an affordable way to reduce submerged pond weeds at a tiny fraction of the cost of herbicides, and are a great tool with proper fencing and management.
 But unmanaged they will almost always cause a crash in your bait fish and bass conditions in the longer term.

-John identified mainly woody, dense-type vegetation species that grass carp don’t like such as water willow and milfoil.
+John identified mainly woody, dense-type species of pond weeds that grass carp don’t like such as water willow and milfoil.
 He also pointed out emergent cattails in the dam area that could attract beaver dens and secretly damage the dam.

 John says he’d add a couple of plant species that are easy to fish, not too invasive, would thrive and be easy and inexpensive to treat, as well as being preferred by grass carp.
 He says using EPA-approved herbicides or algaecides around the dock areas – which are almost always too dense – is optimal for anglers of all skill levels.